Questions? Contact [email protected] or call 410-735-6277.

 - Medications: In compliance with local regulations, our staff oversees the distribution of medications as authorized by physicians’ and parents’ signatures on the appropriate medical form.
 Students are not permitted to keep medications of any kind in their possession, including prescription and non-prescription medicines, vitamins, and herbal supplements.
 Exceptions are made for some emergency-use medications, such as rescue inhalers and epinephrine auto-injectors.

 Only properly labeled medications in original pharmacy containers will be accepted for distribution.
 CTY staff dispense medications only as indicated by the original pharmacy container or physician’s orders, and only when required information and signatures are provided on student medical forms.
 Students must turn in all medications to CTY staff on opening day.
-For the safety of all of our students, keeping medications in rooms or belongings is strictly forbidden and considered grounds for dismissal.
+For the safety of all students, keeping medications in rooms or belongings is strictly forbidden and considered grounds for dismissal.

 Important: All students on regular prescription medications should continue to take their medications during the program as prescribed by their physicians.
 Students should only bring essential medications.